Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN limited torrenting

-Their reason was a little puzzling:
+Their reason remains puzzling:

 BlackVPN reply about torrenting